yanglinz/personal-site/src/posts/utils-antipattern/index.md

 functions.
 You start to get an uneasy feeling about adding any new functions to the pile because you begin to lose sense and judgement of whether your new function should even belong there.
-In its worst form, it may start to resemble an software equivalent of an episode of hoarders.
+In its worst form, it may start to resemble the software equivalent of an episode of hoarders.

 I think the reason why the contents of these `utils` module grows out of bounds is because of the name itself. `util` is just too loose of a name; it gives no